Mean, Median, Mode Calculator

 5. Examine the box-and-whisker plot below the statistics cards.
 It shows the five-number summary and marks any outliers as individual dots.

-6. Share your results by copying the URL — the dataset is encoded in the link so anyone can reproduce the calculation.
+6. Share your results by copying the URL.
+The dataset is encoded in the link so anyone can reproduce the calculation.

 Frequently Asked Questions